感觉身体被掏空

 What Does 感觉身体被掏空 Mean?

 From a rap song by Chinese-Canadian celebrity Kris Wu (吴亦凡) that went accidentally viral for its absurd lyrics.
-The phrase perfectly captured the specific physical depletion of overwork, overtime, and sleep deprivation — not just tired, but hollowed out, like the essential substance of your being has been extracted.
+Emerging around 2016, the phrase perfectly captured the specific physical depletion of overwork, overtime, and sleep deprivation — not just tired, but hollowed out, like the essential substance of your being has been extracted.
 Immediately adopted as the working generation's anthem of exhaustion.

 Cultural Context